amkhan02/amkhan02.github.io/README.md

 An HTML Form for people to sign up for Covid 19 Food delivery

 Changelog:

+06/01/2020:
+Made delivery option hidden

 05/30/2020:
-Added button to choose pickup or delivery
+Added buttons to choose pickup or delivery
 Pickup requires client to sign up for a time at shifafreeclinic.makeplans.net

 04/08/2020: